smoofra/gitq/README.md

 * Each patch is a git commit.
 As much as possible, ordinary git commands are used to manipulate patches.

+* The commit history of a queue feels like a git commit history.
+That is, commits are user-curated checkpoints, with user-written commit messages.
+  The history is not a detailed log of every micro-operation that was used to create a queue.
+The data model is as simple as possible.
+Git is a "stupid" content tracker, because it tracks versions of the content of a source directory.
+There is no specific representation in git to, for example, move a file.
+The contents of the file are simply moved to a new location.
+Git Queues aims to track the content of a patch series in the same spirit that Git tracks the content of a directory.

 ## `git-swap`